Petlja/gim4_baze_web/_sources/02_citanje_podataka_01_projekcija_restrikcija/citanje_01d_muzika.rst

    :header:  "Name"
    :align: left

-   For Those About To Rock (We Salute You)
+   "For Those About To Rock (We Salute You)"
-   Put The Finger On You
+   "Put The Finger On You"
-   Let's Get It Up
+   "Let's Get It Up"
-   Inject The Venom
+   "Inject The Venom"
-   Snowballed
+   "Snowballed"
    ...